 Personality group 4: a high-end, luxury beauty product or service

-It is all about drama!
 You go for your goals without hesitation.
 Your business only serves well-paying clients with high expectations for your services and customer service.
 Everything is super minimalistic – or I-just-can’t-so-bold!

 Your website and physical presence are top-notch, your materials are of the highest quality, and every customer gets 100% attention.